jess-of-the-woods/tid_til/react/redux.md

 # redux
 [Learn Redux Youtube series](http://bit.ly/1USXO6n)

-Heart of redux is state
+- Heart of redux is state

-Has a reducer fn which takes state & action.
+- Has a reducer function which takes state & action.
 Returns a new state which flows into react components as props..

-_______